CRTejaswi/resources/Languages/PowerShell/README.md

 Refer: [Registry](https://en.m.wikipedia.org/wiki/Windows_Registry)

-The Registry is a database that store low-level settings for any Windows OS. <br>
+Registry is a database that stores low-level settings for any Windows OS. <br>
 Registry files are stored in `%SystemRoot%\System32\Config` <br>

 <center>